 There are several ways to use a callus remover, and this guide will only explain what way worked best for me.
 When you’re done reading this article you may try it out and change things you don’t particularly agree with.

 The things you will need for this tutorial are:

 - A callus remover (The most obvious point)

 - Foot cream (or normal moisturizing cream)

 - Electricity (This one is also fairly obvious)

-There is no specific need for a foot cream, but I’ve noticed that eases the process and relives pain the few times I’ve experienced it.
+There is no specific need for foot cream, but I’ve noticed that eases the process and relieves pain the few times I’ve experienced it.
 Using the callus remover doesn’t usually hurt, but there have been instances where I’ve become sore after use.

 1 – Set up your Callus Remover